The Perfect Fourth of July in California

 Big Bay Fireworks is one of the biggest Independence Day Celebrations in California.
 Make a reservation to get out on the water for a great view, or bring your own lawn chair and enjoy the show from a recommended location on the shore.
 You can also time your dinner at Bali Hai or Costerra or another restaurant sponsor so that you can eat and enjoy the show at the same time.

-As America turns 241 years old, celebrate at a bastion of American life, the Reagan Library.
+As America turns 242 years-old, celebrate at a bastion of American life, the Reagan Library.
 You don’t need a reservation, but there is a fee to enjoy a full day of activities ranging from patriotic music to food and fun.

-The Annual Fireworks by the Sea includes a full day of activity, kicking off with a charity run and children’s parade with an electric boat parade and fireworks, with activities, food booths, rock climbing walls and more in between.
+The Fireworks by the Sea includes a full day of activities, kicking off with a charity run and children’s parade and later an electric boat parade and fireworks, with activities, food booths, rock climbing walls, and more in between!

 The Rancho Cordova 4th of July Celebration is so big that it actually starts on July 3.
-Concerts featuring cover bands of iconic rock groups The Beatles and Fleetwood Mac, a carnival with a Ferris wheel, a BMX showcase, a charity run and a parade are all part of the celebration.
+Concerts featuring Bruno Mars tribute groups, a carnival, a cornhole tournament, petting zoo, and parade, are all part of the celebration!

 Lake Tahoe’s Lights on the Lake Fireworks is so big and spectacular that it has landed in the pages of national publications as one of the best ways to celebrate.
 Fireworks are choreographed to tunes that are broadcast through a local radio station and you can hike through Tahoe’s trails and towns to get glimpse of the action.

-The Napa County Fair coincides with the Fourth of July as rides and carnival events coincide.
+The Napa County Fair coincides with the Fourth of July—what fun!
 In keeping with Napa’s reputation as a food destination, the fair also includes a Chef’s Showcase with the area’s most acclaimed chefs, including reality television competitors.
 There is also a parade with lavish floats and a firework show with live music.

 Skip the snow and head to Mammoth in the sunny summer to snag a seat along the annual parade route that goes through town.
 The mountains look different in the summer, but there is still plenty of outdoor activity to enjoy.